rivet-gg/frontend/README.md

 when building the project.

+### Troubleshooting

+#### `Failed to resolve import "./some_file.js" from "../../packages/components/dist/index.js".
+Does the file exist?` error

+This is caused by the race condition between the Vite server (responsible for building Hub) and the Rollup build (responsible for building UI).
+To fix this, stop the Vite server remove `node_modules` from the `hub` directory, and run the Vite server again.

+### `[postcss] Cannot find module '/your/path/to/project/node_modules/@rivet-gg/components/dist/index.cjs'` error

+See the solution for the previous error.

 ## 🏗️ Contributing

 1. Look for any issue that describes something that needs to be done - or, if